iPieter/RobBERT/README.md

-## Replicating the paper experiments
+## How to Replicate Our Paper Experiments

 You can replicate the experiments done in our paper by following the following steps.
 You can install the required dependencies either the requirements.txt or pipenv: